 SCOTT: Beyond managing complex product information, are there any types of compliance initiatives where PLM has helped?

-CHRISTINE: Yes.
-We are ISO 9001 certified.
+CHRISTINE: We work with many companies that expect ISO 9001 compliance.
 Arena Training documents our training program really well.
 Our external auditors are very impressed with the training plans and the records that are kept.
 Our next goal is to go live with training reassessments and implement quizzes.
 It’s a tremendous benefit to have one place to keep all of our information—again, without relying on spreadsheets and forms.

 SCOTT: How has PLM helped simplify audit preparation?

-CHRISTINE: Implementing a PLM system before we moved toward ISO certification allowed us to build our documentation system in a manner that helped us during audits.
+CHRISTINE: In my opinion, it is beneficial to implement a PLM system before considering ISO 9001 certification in order to allow us to build our documentation system in a manner that helps us during audits.
 For instance, prior to Arena, it was difficult and frustrating to look through paper books to find a procedure or, worse, hunt through folders and subfolders trying to locate a work instruction to show an auditor.
 It made it seem like we didn’t know our own operations!
 Now, I simply enter a quick search to find what I need.

 SCOTT: It’s been great talking with you today.
 Before we wrap up, what final advice would you give to your peers who may be considering a move to PLM?